Dragon1 Standard: Concepts

 Concepts are helpful for architects when creating a design because they help to solve problems of creating a solution that answers to various requirements that may even be conflicting.
 For instance, creating a lightweight large object, a big space that feels small, or a very secure open website.

-With concepts, you can design starting from the conceptual level onto a logical level, onto the physical level, and the implementation level.
+With concepts, you can design starting from the conceptual level onto a logical level, onto the physical level, and onto the implementation level.

 Examples of concepts are: process, business process, process orientation, server, file server, server-based computing, service, and self-service.